mhoban/rainbow_bridge/README.md

 |   class           |   Phaeophyceae    |   phylum     |   Brown algae  |
 |   class           |   Ulvophyceae     |   phylum     |   Green algae  |

-Using this map file, any sequences assigned to phylum 'Rhodophyta' or classes 'Phaeophyceae' or 'Ulvophyceae' would have their kingdoms assigned to 'Plantae'.
-Afterward, sequences assigned to class 'Phaeophyceae' would be placed in phylum 'Brown algae' and class 'Ulvophyceae' would be placed in phylum 'Green algae'.
+Using this map file, any sequences assigned to phylum 'Rhodophyta' or classes 'Phaeophyceae' or 'Ulvophyceae' will have their kingdoms assigned to 'Plantae'.
+Afterward, sequences assigned to class 'Phaeophyceae' will be placed in phylum 'Brown algae' and class 'Ulvophyceae' would be placed in phylum 'Green algae'.

 <small>**`--taxon-filter [file]`**</small>: Manually filter out or retain specified taxonomic groups or levels.
 Argument is a tabular data file with three columns: `level`, `value`, and `action`.
 The `level` and `value` column match taxonomic levels to a certain value (e.g., kingtom = 'Metazoa') and the `action` column determines whether that group is retained (column value = 'retain') or filtered (column value = 'filter').
 For example: